Factorio-Access/Factorio-Access-Launcher/README.md

 Decrease cursor size to examine a smaller area: CONTROL + SHIFT + I

 Note: You must be in cursor mode for the size of the cursor to make any difference in area scans.

+Check building preview dimensions when building in cursor mode: K

 ## Inventory